Gassandrid/ewan.my/content/Notes/Calculus III/Jacobian Determinant.md

   - math
   - generated
   - university
-updated: 2025-09-12
+updated: 2026-01-29T10:46:08-05:00
 ---

-> [!info] **Overview**
-> The Jacobian determinant is a concept from vector calculus that helps in transforming between coordinate systems.
+Concept from vector calculus that helps in transforming between coordinate systems.
 It represents the scaling factor of the transformation at a given point and is especially useful when changing variables in multivariable integrals.

 ### Definition of the Jacobian Determinant